slidedrum/Blue-Prince-Notes/Screenshots/Staff Announcements.md

 	- -[[Randolph Moore]]
 - ![[Pasted image 20251224213705.png]]
 	- Friday, April 15th, 1994
-	- Simon, now that you have a [[The Satellite Dish|satellite connection]], you should be able to connect to [[SYNKA]] to download some new experimental data packets for [[the lab]].
+	- Simon, now that you have a [[The Satellite Dish|satellite connection]], you should be able to connect to [[SYNKA]] to download some new experimental data packets for [[The Lab]].
 We've been working on a lot of interesting and innovative [[Lab Experiments|experiments]] here, and it would be great if you could try them out for us and provide us with some valuable data.
 	- -[[Randolph Moore|Moore]]
 - ![[Pasted image 20251224233003.png]]
 	- Monday, April 18th, 1994